Likkiii/YouTube-video-downloader/README.md

 # YouTube Video Downloader
-A program which lets you download YouTube videos into your system by using a simple Python library - pytube.<br><br>
+A program which lets you download YouTube videos into your system by using a simple Python library - pytube.
 ## Setup
 Follow these steps to setup a local running copy in your system: <br>
 1. Clone the repo